The original article on Solo Ads was written in Spring 2019.

 Are Solo Ads Worth It?

-Please let us know why you think Solo ads are worth it, in the comment section below.
+If you believe Solo Ads are worth it, please share your thoughts in the comment section below.

 But let’s summarize the main Pros and Cons.

 Access to Potential Customers

 Solo Ads provide an opportunity to reach a new audience without the need for your own email list.